MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-features.md

 #### Code snippets for Team scope

-The following code provides an example of bot activity for a channel:
+The following code provides an example of bot activity for a channel team scope:

 # [Node.js](#tab/nodejs)